canonical/ubuntu-packaging-guide/debian-dir-overview.rst

 * ``3.0 (quilt)`` for packages with a separate upstream tarball

-If for some reason, you wish to keep using the old format, please create this file and put ``1.0`` in it to be explicit about the source package version.
-This allows for the future removal of the 1.0 default for the package source format.
+If you choose to use source format 1.0, you can make this explicit in the source/format file.
+If you choose not use this file to define the source format, Lintian will warn about the missing file.
+This warning is informational only and may be safely ignored.

 http://wiki.debian.org/Projects/DebSrc3.0 summarizes information concerning and the benefits of the switch to the 3.0 source package formats.